How to Deal When Someone Criticizes Your Parenting Style

 Your first and best partner in parenting is your spouse or co-parent.
 Someone who has a vested interest in your child.
 When you have a unified front, you not only handle the job of parenting with consistency, but you can help each other through your weak spots, and tag-team when you’ve maxed out your patience.

-There are plenty of experts out there, but no one knows your child like you do.
+There are plenty of experts out there, but no one knows your child as you do.
 You are the expert on that topic.
 The best way to build your parenting confidence is to look at your own child and follow your own “gut”.
-I personally believe that parenting is a sacred stewardship and that each parent who sincerely seeks to understand their child’s needs is entitled to a more sensitive awareness than anyone else out there.
+I personally believe that parenting is sacred stewardship and that each parent who sincerely seeks to understand their child’s needs is entitled to a more sensitive awareness than anyone else out there.
 Educate yourself, of course, but feel how the information resonates and watch how your child reacts to its implementation.

 Confidence in your parenting can come only from you, your parenting partnership, and your relationship with your child.